avohns/python-latex-moodle-quiz/README.md

       ...
     \end{python}
     ```
-1. The `python` envoirnment contains at least one type of questions envoirnment (multiple-choice, numerical (see example below), short answer, essay, matching, cloze, see section 3 of the `moodle` package documentation for details).
+1. The `python` envoirnment contains at least one type of questions envoirnment (multiple-choice, numerical (see example below), short answer, essay, matching, embedded answers (cloze), see section 3 of the `moodle` package documentation for details).
     ```python
     print(rf"""\begin{{numerical}}
       ${x} + {y} =$